MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-adaptive-protection-learn.md

 ### Quick setup configuration

-If quick setup is used to configure Adaptive Protection in IRM, DLP policies are created automatically, so you should be on the lookout for them.
+If quick setup is used to configure Adaptive Protection in insider risk, DLP policies are created automatically, so you should be on the lookout for them.
 Quick setup will create one policy for Teams and Exchange Online with two rules, one for the elevated risk profile and one for the moderate and minor risk levels.
 It will also create one policy for Devices with two rules, one for the elevated risk profile and one for the moderate and minor risk levels.

+> [!TIP]
+> Insider risk presents a view of just the DLP policies that use the **User's risk level for adaptive protection is** condition.
+Open **Microsoft Purview compliance portal** > **Insider risk management** > **Adaptive protection (preview)** to see the list. <!--You'll need ASDAFGJLK permissions to access the insider risk node.-->

 #### Policy values for Teams and Exchange online DLP policy